AALA-DTSE-Projects/HarmonyOS-SuperDeviceDemo/README.md

 - Get your device's UDID and tell me to update the provision file
 - Connect your device to PC then deploy
  - tablet module on tablet as a video player
  - smartwatch module on tablet or another device as a remote control

-## Demo result
-You can take a look at the demoVideos directory.